41 Sun3 損

 The 4th line

-Text: (The subject needs) Sun (to diminish) its disease (or defect), to expedite this will make it happy; (this is of) no fault (or blame or calamity).
+The subject needs Sun (to diminish) its disease (or defect); to expedite this will have happiness.
+This is of no fault (or blame, or calamity).

 To diminish one’s disease or defect signifies to enrich one’s health or essence.
 It is taken for granted that one will feel happy if one's disease or defect can be remedied quickly.